 Open an Australian Bank Account

 The second task, although this mightn’t be of utmost priority it is always best to have it done in the initial days is opening a local Australian bank account.

 Being an international student in Australia, you are eligible to open bank accounts as a local resident in any bank.
 You will need a bank account to get your work paid, pay your bills, buy groceries and mostly for banking!

-There are various banks in Australia like Commonwealth Bank, Westpac Bank, ANZ.
+There are various banks in Australia like Commonwealth Bank, Westpac Bank, and ANZ.
 You can visit the nearest preferred bank for opening a bank account.

-To find banks near to you, you can search for banks near me in Google Maps (tap here to go see results).
+To find banks near you, you can search for banks near me in Google Maps (tap here to go see results).
 When you go to the bank, it’s good to have the following documents with you:

 - your passport